 The EAP is a free, confidential program that provides a professional support system for the faculty and staff of the university.
-Since its inception in 1995, it has assisted hundreds of employees through professional, personal and family issues.
+Since its inception in 1995, it has assisted thousands of employees through professional, personal and family issues.

 What is the Office of Employee Assistance Services?